 ALL candidates must register for and sit the Biomedical Admissions Test (BMAT), which is a preinterview test.
-Around 30% of candidates are short-listed for interview each year; short-listing is based on BMAT performance, and where GCSEs are offered we also look at the number and proportion of A\ grades achieved.
-All short-listed candidates are interviewed at two colleges in Oxford at fixed dates in December each year.
+Around 30% of candidates are short-listed for interview each year; short-listing is based on BMAT performance, and where GCSEs are offered we also look at the number and proportion of A\ grades achieved (or the numerical equivalent for the reformed GCSEs).
+All shortlisted candidates are interviewed at two colleges in Oxford at fixed dates in December each year.